 Downloadable copies of the guidelines and Manuscript Submission Form are available in the Downloads sidebar.

 - Please save your manuscript as "LastName_TitleOfPaper" (for ex.: "Smith_ReflectionOnPeguy.docx").

 - Please include an abstract of no more than 100 words with your manuscript.

-- Double-space all copy except block quotations and footnotes.
+- Double-space all text except block quotations and footnotes.